Fair usage of the Loco API

 Hard limits

-The Loco API currently has no per-hour, or per-IP rate limits because so far it has not needed them.
-However, we do occasionally suffer from large spikes when our guidelines have not been followed.
-We ask that in lieu of strict rate limits that you use the API considerately.
+The Loco API currently has no per-hour, or per-IP rate limits.
+We ask that in lieu of quota-based limits that you use the API considerately.
 This will keep the service running well for everyone.

 Simultaneous requests